Subscribe to Our Newsletter

 by Joel Whitaker

-The value of the U.S. system of alcohol beverage regulation was demonstrated once again when when British police, in a coordinated sting, discovered 90 pallets of counterfeit wine and Prosecco valued at 500,000 GBP (about $666,560 U.S.) in warehouses scattered acrss Essex, England.
+The value of the U.S. system of alcohol beverage regulation was demonstrated once again when British police, in a coordinated sting, discovered 90 pallets of counterfeit wine and Prosecco valued at 500,000 GBP (about $666,560 U.S.) in warehouses scattered acrss Essex, England.

-“Seizing over 67,000 bottles of counterfeit product and making an arrest sends a strong message to those who seek to profit from deceiving consumers – we will take action,” said Andrew Quinn, head of the National Food Crime Unit, in an official statement.
+“Seizing over 67,000 bottles of counterfeit product and making an arrest sends a strong message to those who seek to profit from deceiving consumers – we will take action,”

 The investigation involved the Metropolitan Police, the North Regional Organised Crime Unit Gangs Partnership, Essex Trading Standards and the FSA’s Wine Inspection Team as well as Enfield Local Authority and Trading Standards and Epping Forest District Council.